Diamond-D0gs/web102_prework/README.md

 # WEB102 Prework - *Name of App Here*

-Submitted by: **Your Name Here**
+Submitted by: Gabriel Garcia

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Prework Website is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features